koboldyipbot/koboldyipbot.github.io/README.md

 Can be used to interactively yip without configuring the Twitch integration.
 Just click on the screen!

+Chatbot command help can be found on https://wyx.gay/yipbot

 ## Licensing ##
 As an individual Twitch streamer: